Military Divorce

 Fayetteville Military Divorce Attorney

-Skilled and Experienced Gidance for Military Families in Fort Bragg, Cumberland, and Moore Counties
+Skilled and Experienced Guidance for Military Families in Fort Bragg, Cumberland, and Moore Counties

 In most respects, divorce is divorce, whether or not the divorcing spouses are in the military.
 There are a few special considerations for military service members going through divorce, however, that should be handled with care.
 For instance, active-duty military service members are protected from civil lawsuits, which may impact the timeline of a divorce.
 While the divorce process is largely the same for all families, it is in your best interests as a military service member or military spouse to work with a lawyer who has experience handling military divorces.